 The State of New Jersey sponsors and administers the post-retirement health benefit program plans for school districts.
-The Plans are cost sharing multiple employer defined benefit plans.
+The Plans are classified as either single employer plans or cost sharing multiple employer defined benefit plans depending on the plan the eligible employee is covered under.

 As a result of implementing Governmental Accounting Standards Board (GASB) Statement No. 43, Financial Reporting for Post-employment Benefit Plans Other than Pension Plans (OPEB), effective for Fiscal Year 2007, the State Health Benefits Program (SHBP), and the Prescription Drug Program (PDP), and Post-Retirement Medical (PRM) of the PERS and TPAF are combined and reported as Pension and Other employee Benefit Trust Funds in the State's Comprehensive Annual Financial Report (CAFR).
-Specifically, SHBP-State, PDP-State, and the PRM of the PERS are combined and reported as a Health Benefits Program Fund - State classified as a single employer plan.
-The SHBP-Local, PDP-Local, and the PRM of the TPAF are combined and reported as Health Benefits Program Fund -Local Government classified as a cost-sharing multiple-employer plan in the State's CAFR.
-The post-retirement benefit programs had a total of 566 state and local participating employers and contributing entities for Fiscal Year 2012.
+Specifically, SHBP-State, and the PRM of the PERS are combined and reported as a single employer plan.
+The SHBP-Local, PDP-Local, and the PRM of the TPAF-Local are combined and reported as Health Benefits Program Fund - State classified as a single employer plan.
+The SHBP-Local, PDP-Local, and the PRM of the TPAF-Local are combined and reported as Health Benefits Program Fund -Local Government classified as a cost-sharing multiple-employer plan in the State's CAFR.
+The post-retirement benefit programs had a total of 585 state and local participating employers and contributing entities for Fiscal Year 2013.